 We have not yet secured manufacturing capabilities for commercial quantities of our small molecule compounds or viral vectors to support commercialization of our product candidates, if approved.
-Although we intend to rely on third parties for commercialization and have entered into a nonbinding letter of intent with Lonza which would serve as the basis for negotiating a binding agreement in the event we commence commercial-scale manufacture of MYDICAR, to date we have only entered into a single clinical-scale binding manufacturing agreement with Lonza to support our clinical trials.
+Although we intend to rely on third parties for commercialization and expect that Lonza will build a commercial manufacturing facility with capability up to 2,000 liter bioreactor capacity, which we expect to be operational no earlier than 2015, to date we have only entered into a single clinical-scale binding manufacturing agreement with Lonza to support our clinical trials.
 We may be unable to negotiate a binding agreement with Lonza or with any other suitably qualified third-party manufacturer to support our commercialization activities at commercially reasonable terms.

 We are currently developing a scalable manufacturing process for MYDICAR, which we are in the process of transferring to Lonza.
 There is no guarantee that the scale-up process will be able to be completed without complications or delay.
 Although we have entered into an agreement for the manufacture of our MYDICAR vector with Lonza for our clinical trials, Lonza may not perform as agreed, may be unable to comply with GMP requirements and with FDA, state and foreign regulatory requirements or may terminate its agreement with us.
 If Lonza is unable to manufacture our MYDICAR vector in a timely manner, encounters manufacturing difficulties, or otherwise fails to comply with its contractual obligations and we are required to switch to a new manufacturer, we expect that our clinical development timeline would be delayed by at least one year.
 Moreover, we have not entered into a commercial-scale supply agreement with Lonza and Lonza has not yet manufactured our MYDICAR vector on a commercial scale.
 Because of the complex nature of our product candidates, Lonza, or any other manufacturer with whom we may enter into an agreement, may not be able to manufacture our product candidates at a cost or in quantities or on timelines necessary for the successful commercialization of our product candidates.
 If we successfully commercialize any of our product candidates, we may be required to establish large-scale commercial manufacturing capabilities, either independently or with one or more third parties, and there is no guarantee that any such third parties will be able to do this in a timely manner, or at all.
 In addition, in the event that our product development pipeline increases and matures, we will have a greater need for clinical trial and commercial manufacturing capacity.
-We have no experience manufacturing pharmaceutical or biological products on a commercial scale and some of our supplies, including Lonza, would need to increase their scale of production to meet our projected needs for commercial manufacturing of our
+We have no experience manufacturing pharmaceutical or biological products on a commercial scale and some of our suppliers, including Lonza, would need to increase their scale of production to meet our projected needs for commercial manufacturing of our product candidates, the satisfaction of which may not be met on a timely basis.